xan105/Achievement-Watcher/README.md

 </p>

 Due to the server rate limit if you 've a huge Steam library it might not get all your games in one go.<br/>
-If you are using your own steam web api key (see section below), this doesn't concern you.
+If you are using your own steam web api key (see **Steam Web API Key** section below), this doesn't concern you.

 ### RPCS3 Playstation 3 Emulator
 Please add a folder in the app where `rpcs3.exe` is located.
 The app will then look for ~~achievement~~ trophies for every game and every ps3 user.<br/>